Grouped Query Attention Performance Theoretical Analysis

 Grouped Query Attention

 The arithmetic intensity of the grouped query attention for a single head is the same as the vanilla attention.
-In our previous theoretical analysis for the vanilla attention, the number of memory accesses in bytes asymptotically is $\mathcal{\Theta}(b \cdot l_{q} \cdot d_{qk} + b \cdot l_{kv} \cdot d_{qk} + b \cdot l_{kv} \cdot d_{v} + b \cdot l_{q} \cdot d_{v})$ and the number of math operations asymptotically is $\mathcal{\Theta}(b \cdot l_{q} \cdot l_{kv} \cdot d_{qk} + b \cdot l_{q} \cdot l_{kv} \cdot d_{v})$.
+In our previous theoretical analysis for the vanilla attention, for a single head, the number of memory accesses in bytes asymptotically is $\mathcal{\Theta}(b \cdot l_{q} \cdot d_{qk} + b \cdot l_{kv} \cdot d_{qk} + b \cdot l_{kv} \cdot d_{v} + b \cdot l_{q} \cdot d_{v})$ and the number of math operations asymptotically is $\mathcal{\Theta}(b \cdot l_{q} \cdot l_{kv} \cdot d_{qk} + b \cdot l_{q} \cdot l_{kv} \cdot d_{v})$.

 In grouped query attention, the queries from a group of heads share the same key and value tensors.
 Suppose the query group size is $g$, for the number of heads is $h$, and there are $\frac{h}{g}$ groups for grouped query attention.
 There are $h$ query tensors, $\frac{h}{g}$ key tensors, and $\frac{h}{g}$ value tensors to access per grouped query attention.
+Often the time, we also equivalently say, there are $h$ query heads, $\frac{h}{g}$ key heads, and $\frac{h}{g}$ value heads.
 The number of memory accesses in bytes asymptotically becomes $\mathcal{\Theta}(b h \cdot l_{q} \cdot d_{qk} + b \frac{h}{g} \cdot l_{kv} \cdot d_{qk} + b \frac{h}{g} \cdot l_{kv} \cdot d_{v} + b h \cdot l_{q} \cdot d_{v})$.
 The number of math operations asymptotically becomes $\mathcal{\Theta}(b h \cdot l_{q} \cdot l_{kv} \cdot d_{qk} + b h \cdot l_{q} \cdot l_{kv} \cdot d_{v})$.

 The arithmetic intensity of the grouped query attention can be computed as